‘At A Glance (Details Below)’

 - Clear or yellow-green discharge from the eyes and nose

-- Sneezing, coughing and difficulty breathing
+- Sneezing, coughing and difficulty breathing (read the other causes of sneezing in cats here)

 - Ulcers on the mouth, tongue and occasionally the eyes